 ‘Idiot’ pro players accused of ruining Fortnite

-Season nine is here, with new challenges to explore.
-However, some players say the game is being ruined by professionals who no longer play fair.
-Is there any point still trying to win?
+Season nine is here, with new worlds and challenges to explore.
+However, some players say the game has become too difficult and time-consuming to win.
+Is there any point still playing?

 One hundred players.
 A horde of weapons.
 A whole world to explore.
 One objective: be the last player standing.

 Welcome to Fortnite, the world’s favourite video game, with 250 million registered users.
 On 2 February this year, the number of people playing at the same time was bigger than the population of Portugal.